Clararu/PokmonBattle/README.md

 ## 🌐 Live Site

-The application is deployed and can be accessed at [PokeBattler](https://pokebattler.netlify.app/).
+The server will be soon deployed and can then be accessed at [PokeBattler](https://pokebattler.netlify.app/).

 ## 🎥 Video Showcase